mopidy/mopidy-mpd/README.rst

   - ``::1``: Listens only on the IPv6 loopback interface.
   - ``0.0.0.0``: Listens on all IPv4 interfaces.
   - ``::``: Listens on all interfaces, both IPv4 and IPv6.
-  - ``unix:/path/to/unix/socket.sock``: Listen on the Unix socket at the specified path.
+  - ``unix:/var/run/mopidy/mpd.sock``: Listen on the Unix socket at the specified path.
 Must be prefixed with ``unix:``.
+    Users must be added to the `mopidy` group (`usermod -a -G mopidy user`) to communicate with MPD over a Unix socket.

 - ``mpd/port``:
   Which TCP port the MPD server should listen to.